A Shot in the Dark (1935 film)

-A Shot in the Dark is a 1935 American mystery film directed by Charles Lamont.
+A Shot in the Dark is a 1935 American mystery film directed by Charles Lamont and starring Charles Starrett, Robert Warwick and Marion Shilling.
+Produced by Chesterfield Pictures, it is an adaptation of the novel The Dartmouth Murders by Clifford Orr.

 Plot

 A college student (Charles Starrett) discovers his roommate's body hanging from a window and calls the police.
 What at first looks like suicide turns out to be murder.
 While a police investigation is ongoing, more students are killed.